-Limiting the work that is allowed to enter the system also creates a continuous flow of work through the "pull principle" in which drawing or "pulling" work only happens if there is capacity.
+Limiting the work that is allowed to enter the system also creates a continuous flow of work in which drawing or "pulling" work only happens if there is capacity.
 A virtual pull signal is generated when the WIP limit is not fully utilized.
 While work on the board moves to the right, pull signals move to the left, further upstream (Figure 4).

-The "pull principle" is an important distinguishing point from traditional project management, where work items are scheduled based on deterministic planning (push).
+A pull system is an important distinguishing point from traditional project management, where work items are scheduled based on deterministic planning (push).
 In pull systems, completed work is regarded as more valuable than starting new work.
 This is often a cultural change.
 "Stop starting, start finishing" is a good mantra to remember for starters!